The China Clippers

 In July 1938, Hawaii Clipper disappeared between Guam and Manila with the loss of nine crew and six passengers.
 No cause was determined.

-Once the Pacific war broke out, the China Clipper trans Pacific passenger flights ceased, and due to the Clippers range and capacity, it was determined that the remaining two China Clippers would commence service under the United States Navy.
+Once the Pacific war broke out, the China Clipper trans-Pacific passenger flights ceased, and due to the Clipper's range and capacity, it was determined that the remaining two China Clippers would commence service under the United States Navy.
 China Clipper was completely painted in olive drab with a large American flag below the cockpit.

 .

 One year later, the Philippine Clipper was on a civilian flight when she flew right through the surprise Japanese attack on Wake Island in December 1941, and amazingly, she came out relatively unharmed.
-Unfortunately Philippine Clipper crashed in January 1943, between Ukiah and Boonville, California on a flight from Honolulu.
+Unfortunately, Philippine Clipper crashed in January 1943, between Ukiah and Boonville, California on a flight from Honolulu.
 Nineteen on board were killed, including ComSubPac Admiral Robert H. English.

 The very last China Clipper remained in Pan Am service until January 8, 1945, when the China Clipper departed Miami on Pan Am's first scheduled flight to what is now Kinshasa in the Democratic Republic of the Congo.
-The route planned via Brazil before crossing the South Atlantic Ocean.
-Making her first stop to refuel at Puerto Rico before flying on to Port-of-Spain.
+The route was planned via Brazil before crossing the South Atlantic Ocean.
+Making her first stop to refuel in Puerto Rico before flying on to Port-of-Spain.
 On her descent into Trinidad & Tobago, China Clipper made one missed approach, then came around for a second attempt.
-This time she touched down at too high a sink rate, and too nose low in attitude.
-She hit the water a mile-and-a-quarter short of its intended landing area, braking the hull in two which quickly flooded the aircraft and sank.
+This time she touched down at too high a sink rate, and too nose-low in attitude.
+She hit the water a mile-and-a-quarter short of its intended landing area, breaking the hull in two which quickly flooded the aircraft and sank.
 Twenty-three passengers and crew were killed, and along with them, the last of the China Clippers was lost as she slipped into the Caribbean Sea.

 A very interesting article and I have learned more about the beautiful China Clippers than I ever knew.
 My father flew the Empire Flying Boats from 1937 to 1946 after about two years on HP 42’s and he had a fascinating flying career, but although he lived for flying he flew a desk for five years after the war then decided to return to Australia.
 I was born in South Africa in 1944 and can still remember parts of the flight back to Britain in an Empire Boat in late 1946.